kHRISl33t/risingstack-bootcamp/README.md

   - [ ] We would like to make our first search and data collection from GitHub.
     - For this, create a trigger.js file in the scripts folder.
 It should be a simple run once Node script which will publish a message to the `trigger` channel with the query passed in as an environment variable (`TRIGGER_QUERY`), then exit.
 It should have the same `--local`, `-L` flag, but for setting the `REDIS_URI`, as the migrate-db script.
     - Add a `trigger` field to the scripts in `package.json` that calls your `trigger.js` script.
+  - [ ] Write unit tests for each function

+  Notes:
+  - Use `winston` for logging
+  - Study the `models/redis/index.js` and `worker/worker.js` for better understanding
+  - Download [iTerm](https://www.iterm2.com/), check the Split Panes feature, it could be useful in the future.
+  - For the testing part you need to get familiar with [stubs](http://sinonjs.org/releases/v4.1.3/stubs/)

   Readings:
   - [12 factor - Processes](https://12factor.net/processes)